omarluq/stimulus-store/README.md

 ```

 The `useStore` hook provides several helpers that you can use to interact with the store:
-- `<storeName>Value`: This property gives you the current value of the store's state.
+- `this.<storeName>Value`: This property gives you the current value of the store's state.
-- `set<StoreName>Value`: This function allows you to update the store's state.
+- `this.set<StoreName>Value`: This function allows you to update the store's state.
 You can pass in a new value directly, Additionally, You can pass a callback function or a Promise that resolves to the new value.
 You can also pass in an options object with a filter function.
 This function takes the new value of the store and returns a boolean indicating whether or not to notify the controller of the change.

 - `on<StoreName>Update`: This function is called whenever the store's state changes.
 You can override this function in your controller to react to state changes.
 ```js